 Playing and having fun helps to eliminate stress from your life—and the same holds true for your dog.
 In fact, incorporating various forms of play into your dog's daily routine is vital to helping them develop a healthy personality.

-Here are some of the ways that playing and having fun is important
+Here are some of the REASONS that playing and having fun is important

 Physical health.
 Active play helps keep your dog's heart healthy, keeps the joints lubricated, and improves overall balance and coordination.